-Currently, over 80% of OSH's budget supports state and local tobacco control through NTCP.
-Two examples of how NTCP's funding has supported state tobacco control programs include:
+Currently, over 80% of OSH's budget supports state and local tobacco control through NTCP.^{viii} Two examples of how NTCP's funding has supported state tobacco control programs include:

-In FY 2021, the NTCP provided over \$96 million and technical assistance to grantees to support their work.
+In FY 2024, the NTCP provided over \$72 million and technical assistance to grantees to support their work.
 OSH's evidence-based guide, Best Practices for Comprehensive Tobacco Control Programs, 2014, outlines key components of an effective program:

-- 1. State and community interventions;

-- 2. Mass-reach health communication interventions;

-- 3. Cessation interventions;

-- 4. Surveillance and education; and

-- 5. Infrastructure, administration, and management.

-While tobacco use in Indiana has declined in recent years, many Indiana residents are still not covered by comprehensive smoke-free policies and encounter secondhand smoke in public places and at work.
-Secondhand smoke causes more than

-1,300 deaths in Indiana each year and costs the state \$2.1 billion in medical expenses and premature death each year.
-Expenses by CDC funding, Indiana's tobacco control program and community partners use various strategies to educate citizens and decision-makers about the problem, reduce secondhand smoke exposure, and support people who want to quit using tobacco.
+- 1. State and community interventions; - 2.
+Mass-reach health communication interventions; - 3.
+Cessation interventions; - 4.
+Surveillance and education; and - 5.
+Infrastructure, administration, and management. - While tobacco use in Indiana has declined in recent years many Indiana residents are still not covered by comprehe years, many Indiana residents are still not covered by comprehensive smoke-free policies and encounter secondhand smoke in public places and at work.
+Secondhand smoke causes more than 1,300 deaths in Indiana each year and costs the state \$2.1 billion in medical expenses and premature death each year.^{ix} Supported by CDC funding, Indiana's tobacco control program and community partners use various strategies to educate citizens and decision-makers about the problem, reduce secondhand smoke exposure, and support people who want to quit using tobacco.^x

-Annually, tobacco use and secondhand smoke exposure kills more than 8,800 Kentuckians and costs more than \$1.2 billion in Medicaid and Medicare treatment costs.
-Xi,Xiii Supported by CDC funding, Kentucky's tobacco control program built strategic partnerships to help all Kentuckians access tobacco cessation counseling and FDA-approved medications.
-As a result, Kentucky has increased access to cessation medications and counseling to help Kentuckians quit using tobacco products.
-Xiiii
+Annually, tobacco use and secondhand smoke exposure kills more than 8,800 Kentuckians and costs more than \$1.2 billion in Medicaid and Medicare treatment costs.^{xi,xii} Supported by CDC funding, Kentucky's tobacco control program built strategic partnerships to help all Kentuckians access tobacco cessation counseling and FDA-approved medications.
+As a result, Kentucky has increased access to cessation medications and counseling to help Kentuckians quit using tobacco products.^{xiii}